timholy/AdmissionSuite.jl/docs/src/installation.md

 ## Install Julia

-Admit is written in [Julia](https://julialang.org/), a free, modern, high-performance language that excels for analytics and machine learning.
+AdmissionSuite is written in [Julia](https://julialang.org/), a free, modern, high-performance language that excels for analytics and machine learning.
 Visit the Downloads page and install either:

 - the "LTS" = "Long Term Support" version (recommended)